Americal Division: New Caledonia

 Transshipment of troops and equipment was completed in Melbourne and the seven transports departed on 7 March (Australian time) for New Caledonia as convoy ZK-7, arriving six days later.
 General Patch, preceding the force by air, had arrived on 5 March with news for the French that American forces were underway.
 Despite having no early prospect of reinforcements, another infantry regiment arrived in April, along with the authority to organize an infantry division from elements of the overall force and, in May, the Americal Division was organized.

-On 14 March 1942, two days after the task force later to be known as the Americal Division landed in Nouméa, New Caledonia, the 182nd Infantry was detailed to provide a special unit to be called Force A for advance occupation and outpost of the New Hebrides, a group of islands lying directly across the supply to United States.

-Assigned to this duty were companies L and M and attached elements from Headquarters Company, Service Company, the Medical Detachment plus a platoon of the 101st Engineers.
+On 14 March 1942, two days after the task force later to be known as the Americal Division landed in Nouméa, New Caledonia, the 182nd Infantry was detailed to provide a special unit to be called Force A for advance occupation and outposting of the New Hebrides, a group of islands lying directly astride the supply route to the United States.
+Assigned to this duty were Companies L and M and attached elements from Headquarters Company, Service Company, and the Medical Detachment, plus a platoon of the 101st Engineers.

-The total strength being in the vicinity of 480 men was under the command of Brigadier General Rose.
-That a brigadier general should be placed in command of two infantry rifle companies indicated the degree of importance, and hazard, that G.H.Q. placed upon the mission.
-Mainly though it was so he could deal directly with the highest local French authorities.
+The total of around 480 men was under the command of Brigadier General Rose.
+That a brigadier general should be placed in command of two infantry rifle companies indicated the degree of importance and hazard that G.H.Q. placed upon the mission, but mainly it was so that Rose had authority to deal directly with the highest local French authorities.

 The men were assembled and told that Force A and 50 Australians held the most advanced outpost of the Allied Forces in the South Pacific along with Australian forces at Port Moresby, Papua.
 No retreat was possible, no reinforcements could be relied on.
 Supply was unreliable and limited.